ibraheem-areeda/Areeda-Factory-website/README.md

 # Areeda-Factory-website
-This website is a project for areeda shoes factory that will contain a landing page and an e-commerc
+This website is a project for areeda shoes factory that will contain a landing page and an e-commerce